05 Jun Join a Live Non Transcendental Meditation Group Online on Mondays!

 Up until a few years ago I preferred meditating on my own, but when I started giving yoga teacher training courses, I realised that sometimes I enjoy meditating with others.
 When I get home to Switzerland from trainings and retreats abroad, I often feel a bit lonely after living with a group of people, who are meditating together daily.
 Most of my friends where I live are not into meditating so my home life is a very different environment from my teacher training courses, retreats etc. Many of my students also live in places where there is no local meditation community, and for me where I live, it’s especially difficult to find a mediation group in English.

-The meditation we will be doing is called Japa meditation, which means mantra repetition.
+The meditation we will be doing is called Japa meditation, which means mantra repetition and is one of my favourite types of meditation.
 Traditionally this is done in India either in silence or in kirtan – call and response japa where one person says the mantra and the others then repeat it.
 Japa can be done seated with the eyes closed, while walking, driving, washing the dishes, in fact anywhere at any time.
 You can also use mala beads, finger line counting, or just repeat the mantra silently to yourself.
-There are always 108 repetitions, so I have chosen a short mantra which is repeated quite quickly, which helps the mind from wandering off and helps keep you focused.
+There are traditionally 108 repetitions (read an article by the Yoga Journal HERE to find out the significance of the number 108) so I have chosen a short mantra which is repeated quite quickly, which helps the mind from wandering off and helps keep you focused.

 - Repeating it silently, aloud, while doing an activity, repeating it with an audio, attending a kirtan session.

-- Using mala beads, finger line counting or nothing other than repeating the words to yourself.
+- Using mala beads, finger line counting or nothing other than repeating the words to yourself or out allowed.

 - Writing the mantra down 108 times while repeating it silently is another method called Likhita Japa.